 Overview

-BioIntelliSense represents the remote patient monitoring (RPM) category with its FDA-cleared BioButton wearable and BioHub data platform.
-The system continuously monitors over 20 physiological parameters — including heart rate, respiratory rate, temperature, body position, and activity levels — and generates real-time alerts when patient data deviates from clinical baselines.
+BioIntelliSense leads the remote patient monitoring (RPM) space.
+Its FDA-cleared BioButton is a wearable sensor.
+The BioHub is its data platform.
+The system tracks over 20 body metrics nonstop.
+These include heart rate, breathing rate, temperature, body position, and activity.
+It sends real-time alerts when patient data strays from clinical norms.

 Strengths